kmanjt/buckleup-frontend/README.md

 ## Contributing

-If you want to contribute to Parking Protect, please follow these guidelines:
+If you want to contribute to Buckle Up, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature.